Gorsuch Is Getting Some Softball Questions at His Confirmation Hearings

 "What is the answer to the ultimate question of life, the universe, and everything?"

--Republican Sen. Ted Cruz of Texas, referencing a famous line from one of Grouch's favorite books, The Hitchhiker's Guide to the Galaxy.
+-Republican Sen. Ted Cruz of Texas, referencing a famous line from one of Gorsuch's favorite books, The Hitchhiker's Guide to the Galaxy.
 (The answer, which Gorsuch correctly gave, is "42.")

 "So, my wife also sent me a text a little bit ago and said — and I'm sure she didn't expect me to read it, but —how in the world is Gorsuch able to go so many hours at a time without peeing?"